 The weather was still looking ok and it was easy to stay well fed.
 I found food I liked from the wide array on offer at the controls.
 The support was great.
 The kilometres passed easily.
-I was approaching Carhaix and still none of the upright riders who started 15 minutes behind the "Velo Speciale's" had passed me.
+I was approaching Carhaix (520km) and still none of the solo upright riders who started 15 minutes behind the "Velo Speciales" had passed me.
+I was riding with and passing cyclists who had started at the 8pm start.
 I arrived at Carhaix, not long after sunset, and was surprised to see one of the Lightning fully faired 'bents still there.
 It was Andreas Wiegal.
 The Lightning crew had abandoned him after a mechanical problem had delayed him.
 He wasn't too pleased.
 We chatted for a while.
 I refuelled.
 I was trying to decide whether I should go on.
 The first night had been quite warm and even though it was a bit cloudy out near the coast I left the Carhaix control and headed for the halfway point of Brest sometime after 11pm.
 I wasn't sure I was doing the right thing, but I felt a pressure pushing me onto Brest.
 I couldn't stop just yet.
 I was keen to get onto the homeward half of the ride.
 I rode off slowly alone.
-At some point I teamed up with David Bundrick on his Rans V-rex and a small group of uprights.
+At some point I teamed up with David Bundrick, from the US on his Rans V-rex SWB and a small group of uprights.
 Riding with a group at night made things easier.
 Still, that leg into Brest seemed to take an eternity as the route twisted and turned and climbed and fell an incalculable number of times...